The Ultimate Guide to Collagen

 - Salmon, chicken, and pork skins

 We'll be straight with you.
-As a rule of thumb, you can get most nutrients that you need from your diet if you eat clean, but collagen is the exception.
+You can get most of what you need from your diet if you eat clean, but collagen is the exception to this rule.
 Unless you eat large amounts of collagen-rich foods daily, you won't get enough collagen to reap all the health benefits.
 The solution is to supplement with collagen.

 There are tons of collagen supplements out there from skincare to protein powders.
 We believe the easiest most dependable way to get the benefits of collagen is to use a collagen protein powder.
 It's important to choose a powder that comes from grass-fed, pasture-raised, hormone-free cows.
 Collagen is basically tasteless so it's SUPER EASY to fit it into your daily routine.
 Some of the most common ways to use it are to add it to something you already drink like a smoothie, your morning tea or coffee, a soup, or ProLoco!

-PRO TIP: Combining 1 scoop of HydroSwell Collagen Peptides with ProLoco our Protein-powered & Vitamin-Infused Hydration Drink makes for a refreshing supercharged drink with amazing health benefits.
+PRO TIP: Combining 1 scoop of HydroSwell Collagen Peptides with ProLoco our Protein & Vitamin-Infused Hydration Drink makes for a refreshing supercharged drink with amazing health benefits.

 In a recent literature review, researchers noted that “Skin fibroblasts have an absolute dependence on vitamin C for the synthesis of collagen, and for the regulation of the collagen/elastin balance in the dermis,”